 The project in Bangladesh was conducted in collaboration with the Integrated Protected Area Project (IPAC Bangladesh).

-Fox, J., B. Bushley, S. Dutt, and S. Quazi (Eds.).
-2007.
+Fox, Jefferson, Bryan R. Bushley, Sugato Dutt, and Shimona A. Quazi, eds.
+(2007).
 Making conservation work: Linking rural livelihoods and protected area management in Bangladesh.
 Dhaka: East-West Center and Nishorgo Program of Bangladesh Forest Department, 176 pp.